-- Form 990 and Form 990-EZ are used by tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations to provide the IRS with the information required by section 6033. - An organization's completed Form 990, or Form 990-EZ, is available for public inspection as required by section 6104.
+Form 990 and Form 990-EZ are used by tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations to provide the IRS with the information required by section 6033.

+An organization's completed Form 990, or Form 990-EZ, is available for public inspection as required by section 6104.
 Schedule B (Form 990, 990-EZ, or 990-PF), Schedule of Contributors, is open for public inspection for section 527 organizations filing Form 990 or Form 990-EZ.
+For other organizations that file Form 990 or Form 990-EZ, parts of Schedule B may be open to public inspection.
+See the Instructions for Schedule B for more details.

-- Some members of the public rely on Form 990, or Form 990-EZ, as the primary or sole source of information about a particular organization.
+Some members of the public rely on Form 990, or Form 990-EZ, as the primary or sole source of information about a particular organization.
 How the public perceives an organization in such cases may be determined by the information presented on its return.
-Therefore, please make sure the return is complete and accurate and fully describes the organization's programs and accomplishments. - Use the Form 990, and Form 990-EZ, to send a required election to the IRS, such as the election to capitalize costs under section 266.
+Therefore, the return must be complete, accurate, and fully describe the organization's programs and accomplishments.

+Use Form 990 or Form 990-EZ, to send a required election to the IRS, such as the election to capitalize costs under section 266.